trance-project/trance/README.md

 The framework is organized into two subfolders:
 * `compiler` contains all the components for running the standard and shredded pipeline, both skew-unaware and skew-aware.
 This goes from NRC to generated code.
 * `executor` contains plan operator implementations specific to the targets of the code generator.
-Currently, only Spark is supported.
+Currently, we support Spark 2.4.2.
+This organization avoids running the compiler with Spark-specific dependencies.

+### System Requirements

+The framework has been tested with `Scala 2.12` and `Spark 2.4.2`, pre-built with Scala 2.12 support.
+See [here](https://spark.apache.org/releases/spark-release-2-4-2.html) for more details.

-### Example
+### Example Usage

-NRC queries can currently be described directly in Scala.
-Examples of how to do this can be found in  are described directly in Scala.
-There are several examples of how to do this in `compilers/src/main/scala/framework/examples/`.
+NRC queries can currently be described directly in Scala, see `compilers/src/main/scala/framework/examples/` for examples on how to do this.
 Here we describe how to generate and execute code for an example from the TPC-H benchmark.

-To run an example, we will generate code into the `executor` package and then compile it into an application jar.
+This example generates code into the `executor/spark` package which will then be compiled into an application jar along with additional Spark-specific dependencies.

 To start run the following in your terminal:

 ```
 mkdir -p executor/spark/src/main/scala/sparkutils/generated/